sapegin/washingcode-book/manuscript/070_Naming_is_hard.md

 prefix? + action (A) + high context (HC) + low context?
 (LC)
 ```

-Let’s see what each section does with examples:
+Let’s see how it works on several examples:

 | Name | Prefix | Action | High context | Low context |
 | --- | --- | --- | --- | --- |